Skip to main content

 Chemical Peel Costs, Types and Benefits for Your Skin

 The average cost of a chemical peel in the U.S. can range from $192 to $5,174, depending on various factors.
-Learn more about the procedure and how much you can expect to pay.
+Learn more about the procedure and how much you might expect to pay.

 Reviewed by Dr. Eugene Nowak, M.D.